Alfresco/docs-alfresco/process-services/latest/using/analytics.md

 The Analytics app has the following tabs:

-* **Reports** - Use this to add standard reports in Alfresco Process Services and view the existing reports.
+* **Reports** - Use this to add standard reports in Process Services and view the existing reports.
 * **Configure** - Use this to configure standard reports and custom reports.

 ## Configuring standard reports